PSSD-NCAI/SnackOverFlow/README.md

 - Add caching layer when listing menu items

 ### 📝 Submission
 1. Push your code to a GitHub **private** repository, and assign this account as a collaborator.
-To assign, go to repository's settings > Collaborators > Add people and search for **PSSD-NCAI**.
+To assign, go to repository's settings > Collaborators > Add people and search for **NCAI-SWE**.
 2. Provide a project documentation, and include any assumptions made.
 3. Ensure `docker-compose up` starts the entire system.
 4. Provide API requests collection.